Achronus/rl-hub/docs/learn/deep-learning/basics/index.md

 # Artificial Neural Networks

-So far, we've seen algorithms that perform pretty well on small tasks, but quickly become useless in the real-world problems because of the complex nature of the environment.
+So far, we've seen algorithms that perform pretty well on small tasks, but quickly become useless in real-world problems because of the complex nature of the environment.

 This is where Deep Learning comes into play.
-To start with, let's look at the most basic of networks - the *Artificial Neural Network*.
+To start with, let's look at the most basic of networks - the *Artificial Neural Network (ANN)*.

-!!! note
+??? note "More Names!"

     These networks have many names but all mean the samething.
 Here's some examples: